Thanks Dan, But Do You Have the Contact Center Metrics for BPOs?

 Many learn on the job – from people who also learned on the job.

-I’ve repeatedly observed situations where a new boss arrives and realizes that the Team’s level of fundamental Contact Center expertise falls short of what’s required to meet organizationnal business objectives.
+I’ve repeatedly observed situations where a new boss arrives and realizes that the Team’s level of fundamental Contact Center expertise falls short of what’s required to meet organizational business objectives.

 So they set about to change that.

-The choices around metrics takes know-how, thought and contextualization to your Customer & Business ecosystem.
+The choices around metrics take know-how, thought, and contextualization — especially when it comes to how Agent performance is measured and managed within your Customer and Business ecosystem.

-- Don’t pursue the same things year after year without stopping to ask yourself why and if what you’re doing makes sense.
+• And don’t pursue the same metrics year after year without stopping to ask whether they still make sense.

 Daniel Ord